assemblee-virtuelle/semapps/website/docs/packages/connector.md

 ## Features

-- Handle OIDC and CAS connections in a single package
+- Handle OIDC and CAS servers in a single package
+- Integrate easily with Moleculer's ApiGateway
+- Handle local logout and remote logout

 ## Dependencies